pvinis/stevenhicks.me/blog/2019/06/guidance-for-the-big-refactor.md

 Know generally where you're headed, but think about how you can get there in as small of steps as possible.
 Apply small refactoring actions, and commit them frequently.

-Address the biggest issues early if you can, or defer them if you aren't sure of the right abstraction for them.
-The right time will present itself for you to address them - don't force it.
+Address the biggest issues early if you can, but don't force them if you aren't sure of the right abstraction yet.
+The right time will present itself.

 ## 8. Acknowledge that **THE BIG REFACTOR** is hard work.